Do you want to tweet your newly published blog posts automatically?

 To automatically tweet new WordPress posts, you need to install and activate the Uncanny Automator plugin.
 For more details, follow our tutorial on how to install a WordPress plugin.

-You can then click on the ‘App Integrations’ tab.
+Next, you can click the ‘App Integrations’ tab and select ‘X/Twitter.’

 This opens a popup where you can type in the username or email address that’s linked to your Twitter account, along with your Twitter password.

-After that, click on the ‘Authorize app’ button.
+After that, go ahead and click on the ‘Authorise app’ button.

 To start, simply head over to Automator » Add New.
 You’ll be asked to select whether you want to create a recipe for logged-in users or everyone.